canonical/vanilla-framework/templates/docs/patterns/highlight-bar.md

 ## Import

-To add highlight bars into your project, copy the snippet below and include it in your main Sass file.
+To add a highlight bar into your project, copy the snippet below and include it in your main Sass file.

 ```scss
 // import Vanilla and include base mixins